alexbenko/watch_cam/README.md

 </ul>

 # Usage
-<p>First ensure you are running Ubuntu on A Raspberry Pi4 and Have a USB camera attatched.</p>
+<p>First ensure you are running Ubuntu on A Raspberry Pi4, have docker installed, and Have a USB camera attatched.</p>
 <code>sudo docker run --device /dev/video0 -p 5000:5000 alexbenko/cam</code>
 <p>If you only have 1 usb camera you dont have to change anything, otherwise you need to figure out what the name of the camera is.</p>